AVSLab/basilisk/src/fswAlgorithms/effectorInterfaces/hingedRigidBodyPIDMotor/hingedRigidBodyPIDMotor.rst

 Executive Summary
 -----------------

-This module implements a simple Proportional-Integral-Derivative (PID) control law to provide the commanded torque to a :ref:`spinningBodyStateEffector`.
+This module implements a simple Proportional-Integral-Derivative (PID) control law to provide the commanded torque to a :ref:`spinningBodyOneDOFStateEffector`.

 Message Connection Descriptions